 Worth getting out of bed for

-With only three villas on the grounds, most people come for the peace and privacy, which you’ll get in spades.
+With only three villas on the grounds, most people come for a spot of sun-dappled privacy, which you’ll get in spades.
 There’s no spa or communal pool, but the concierge team can arrange private yoga classes and spa treatments in the comfort of your villa, including Mayan clay massages and reflexology sessions.
 Down on the beach, you can take a kitesurfing lesson, paddleboard to quiet lagoons or get your PADI diving qualification.
 Further afield in Tulum National Park, you can dive or swim in cenotes – natural, water-filled sinkholes created when the limestone bedrock collapses.
 Some are open air and easy to get to, essentially freshwater pools ringed by lush vegetation.
 Others are hidden under the earth in spectacular caverns, offering more of a challenge.
 For the best experience, book in with Diving Cenotes Tulum, who can organise trips for all abilities.
 White-sand beaches and the Caribbean climate aside, it’s Tulum’s 13th-century Maya ruins that put it on the map.
 Built as a port city for trading jade and turquoise, Tulum’s clifftop location and thick perimeter walls make it a bit of architectural anomaly among Maya settlements.

 For a healthy start, hit beach shack Matcha Mama Tulum, which serves all things matcha, superfood smoothies and açai berry breakfast bowls.
 After something more substantial?
 The beachfront restaurant at Villa Las Estrellas makes a fine brunch spot.
 Keep it classic with eggs, bacon and avocado toast, or try the fritto misto (a platter of delicious deep-fried seafood).
 Ringed by thick jungle, Arca cuts a modish figure with its grid-like pavilion roof, concrete bar and tables carved from polished slabs of timber.
 After dark, the bulbs hanging over the tables begin to look a bit like fireflies in flight, adding another layer of atmosphere.
 Start with a few of the sharing dishes (the soft shell crab tacos and roasted bone marrow garner rave reviews), follow by the suckling pig roulade or octopus el pastor.
 Eco-conscious gourmands will delight in Hartwood, where the staff travel deep into rural Yucatán to source ingredients from communal farms.
 All the cooking is done over their wood-burning grill and oven, giving the dishes a back-to-basics character that lets the quality of the region’s produce shine through.